srini-555/coding-interview/docs/basics/JavaCoding.md

   | `poll` | Removes and returns the head (smallest) element.
 Return `null` if the queue is empty. |

 - **No `empty()` function for priority queue**

-Use `peek()` to check the priority queue is empty or not.
+   - Use `peek()` to check the priority queue is empty or not.

 ### TreeMap
+- Concept
-Sorted by key in ascending order automatically.
+   - Sorted by key in ascending order automatically.
 - **Initialize a tree map**
   ```java
   TreeMap<Integer, Integer> sortedMap = new TreeMap<>();
   ```
 - **Common functions for tree map**

   | Functions | Description |